opencog/learn/learn-lang-diary/Reading-List.md

      input, so that there's both a pass/no-pass gate with an additional modulation to inject newer "adjective" modifiers.

+     Conclusion on LSTM architectures: they're al about the same for quality of results.
+The GRU, Gated Recurrent Unit, seems to be the most refined of the set.

   -- Recurrent Neural Network Regularization
+     Wojciech Zaremba, Ilya Suskever, Oriol Vinyals
      https://arxiv.org/pdf/1409.2329.pdf

+     RNN's tend to overfit.
+Dropout is a good way of avoiding overfitting.
+This explains how to add dropout to RNN's, and specifically, LSTM's.

+     Provides a nice, easy summary/intro to the more formal math notation of LSTM's.
+Clearer than the Wikipedia LSTM article.

+     The dropout operator will *randomly* disrupt cell communications between layers (but only the "h" "hidden" path) Ths "c" "cell" pass-thru is not disrupted.
+Time-steps are not disrupted.
+Only inter-layer of "h".

+     Quoting: "The dropout operator corrupts the information carried by the units, forcing them to perform their intermediate computations more robustly."

+     Penn Tree Bank: N=2 layers.
+Loop-unrolled for 35 steps.
+Dropout rate of 50% and 65% (!)
+Size is 650 units for medium, 1500 for large.

+     Macine translation: 4 layers, 1000 units, dropout of 20%

   -- Keeping Neural Networks Simple by Minimizing the Description Length of the Weights
      https://www.cs.toronto.edu/~hinton/absps/colt93.pdf
   -- Pointer Networks